ZhixiangSu/KRST/README.md

 # Dataset Preparation

 All datasets mentioned in paper are provided in `data\data`.
-They are from [BERTRL](https://github.com/zhw12/BERTRL/blob/master/README.md) and reorganized.
+They are from [BERTRL](https://github.com/zhw12/BERTRL/blob/master/README.md) and are reorganized.
 If you want to mannually create a new dataset, please provide the following files:
 * `train$suffix$.txt`: File for training.
 Each line is a triplet (h,r,t) seperated by '\t'.
 * `valid.txt` and `test.txt`: Files for validation and testing.
 * `relation2text.txt` and `entity2text.txt`: Description file.
 Each line contains a relation (or entity) and corresponding descriptions, seperated by '\t'.